4UVC/DemoWebsite/README.md

 # DemoWebsite
-Temp website until full website is ready
+This repo contains code base for a static temporary website of 4U Ventures until SEBI license is received and a complete website is deployed